phenomismatch/Bird_Phenology/README.md

 Repository for code for analyzing bird arrival and nesting phenology.

-Repo is cloned onto Xanadu.
-Directories marked as 'ignored' were created in the repo but are not tracked.
+Repo is cloned onto Xanadu at `/UCHC/LABS/Tingley/phenomismatch/Bird_Phenology`.
+Directories marked as 'ignored' are in the repo but are not tracked.
 Any data will need to be transfered manually.
 DO NOT transfer large files on Xanadu user account.
 Use instead:

 `scp -r ~/SOURCE/PATH USER_NAME@transfer.cam.uchc.edu:DESTINATION/PATH`